cclarke/sicp-notes/chapter_2/chapter_2.md

 ### 2.1 Introduction to Data Abstraction (pp. 112-132)

+* **_data abstraction_** (112-3)

+  > Data abstraction is a methodology that **enables us to isolate how a compound data object is used from the details of how it is constructed from more primitive data objects**.
+  >
+  >   **The basic idea of data abstraction is to structure the programs that are to use compound data objects so that they operate on "abstract data."** That is, our programs should use data in such a way as to make no assumptions about the data that are not strictly necessary for performing the task at hand.
+At the same time, a "concrete" data representation is defined independent of the programs that use the data.
+The interface between these two parts of our system will be a set of procedures, called **_selectors_ and _constructors_**, that implement the abstract data in terms of the concrete representation.

 ### 2.2 Hierarchical Data and the Closure Property (pp. 132-192)

 ### 2.3 Symbolic Data (pp. 192-229)